NigelFinegan5p/project-1/README.md

 As one of the main project objectives is to showcase the core service of Yellow SEO we went with a Visual first approach.

-During extensive competitor research of other digital agencies, we notcied an in-depth analytics and keyword research focus with a potential of overloading potential new customers.
+During extensive competitor research of other digital agencies, we notcied an in-depth analytics and keyword research focus.
+Instead we aimed to avoid potential information overload for customers.
 For this reason we took a visual first approach to the project scope, focusing on a number of primary white and yellow SEO images.

 We took a Macro approach to a Micro challenge & problem.